Harvey Branch

-Harvey Alfred Branch (born February 8, 1939) is an American former professional baseball player.
+Harvey Alfred Branch (February 8, 1937—January 15, 2021) was an American professional baseball player.
 He was a left-handed pitcher who had a seven-year career in minor league baseball, but whose Major League tenure consisted of a single game in the uniform of the St. Louis Cardinals on September 18, 1962.

-Branch attended Alabama State University, stood 6 ft tall and weighed 170 lb.
+Branch attended Alabama State University where he played college baseball and basketball for the Hornets.
+He stood 6 ft tall and weighed 170 lb.
 He originally signed with the Chicago Cubs in 1958 and spent five years in their minor league system.
 In 1962, after Branch enjoyed a second consecutive successful season with the Double-A San Antonio Missions — recording 216 strikeouts in 237 innings pitched — the Cubs traded him to the Cardinals on September 1 for right-handed pitcher Paul Toth.